buildtesters/buildtest/docs/buildtest_perlmutter.rst

     module load python

-Next, you should `Install buildtest <installing_buildtest>`_ by cloning the repository in your $HOME directory.
+Next, you should :ref:`Install buildtest <installing_buildtest>` by cloning the repository in your $HOME directory.

 Once you have buildtest setup, please clone the following repository https://github.com/buildtesters/buildtest-nersc in your $HOME directory as follows::

     cd $HOME
-    git clone https://github.com/buildtesters/buildtest $HOME/buildtest-nersc
+    git clone https://github.com/buildtesters/buildtest-nersc $HOME/buildtest-nersc
     export BUILDTEST_CONFIGFILE=$HOME/buildtest-nersc/config.yml

 Once you are done, please navigate back to root of buildtest which can be done by running::